 “I’m in physical pain all the time, Dad.”
 I said.
 “The university assigns me almost one hundred students each semester.”
 I sighed.
 “It feels like a factory.
 Time off is not helping my back, only worries me more what I’m going to do next.”
 He stared at me in silence, trying to understand my situation.I held my tears of frustration.
 “I love teaching but I also want my body pain to go away and give myself more time to recover from the surgeries.”

 My parents paid for my college tuition so leaving my academic career behind was a major decision for all of us.
 I’ve always felt I owed them for helping me out during those first years in college.
-My mother eavesdropped on the conversation as she walked from the kitchen to her bedroom.
+My mother eavesdropped on the conversation as she walked by.

 “You could have bought yourself an apartment here in the city with all the money we sent you,” my mother couldn’t wait to remind me whenever the subject came up.